fredgibbs/fredgibbs.github.io/reviews/medieval-medicine-the-art-of-healing-from-head-to-toe-review.md

 ---
 layout: post
-title: Review of Medieval Medicine The Art of Healing from Head to Toe by Luke Demaitre
+title: Review of Medieval Medicine The Art of Healing from Head to Toe
 date: 2013-05-13
 category: review
 ---